MEHMETCOBANOGLU/smart-home-app-master/README.md

-Here’s a README file for your SMART360 project:

----

 # SMART360: Portable Smart Systems and Smart Home/Car Integration

 SMART360 is an innovative project focused on developing portable smart systems with seamless integration between smart home and car systems.
 This project aims to provide users with a comprehensive, remote control solution via a mobile application, allowing them to manage various aspects of their homes, vehicles, and other portable systems from anywhere.